-I loved some of the anecdotes such as how O'Keeffe would climb a ladder to the roof of the home to gain a better perspective on the land, the sunset and the starry sky (she did this well into her '80's!).
-More on Ghost Ranch and the O'Keeffe Tours.
+They tell great anecdotes such as how O'Keeffe would climb a ladder to the roof of the home to gain a better perspective on the land, the sunset, and the starry sky (she did this well into her 80s).

 Visiting O'Keeffe's Home in Abiquiu

 The home, now owned by the O'Keeffe Museum Foundation, has been left as it was when O'Keeffe lived and worked there.